pyconll/pyconll/README.md

     print(sent.meta['sent_id'])
 ```

-A full definition of the API can be found in the [documentation](https://pyconll.readthedocs.io/) or follow the [quick start guide](https://pyconll.readthedocs.io/en/stable/starting.html) for a focused introduction.
+The full API can be found in the [documentation](https://pyconll.readthedocs.io/) or follow the [quick start guide](https://pyconll.readthedocs.io/en/stable/starting.html) for more examples.

 ### Migrating to Version 4.0